ITAndreHoch/AWS/questions.md

 AWS CloudHSM is a cloud-based hardware security module (HSM) that allows you to easily add secure key storage and high-performance crypto operations to your AWS applications
 ***

+Which type of Amazon Route 53 routing policy allows you to specify a numerical value per IP address, totaling 100, that favors addresses with higher values?

+- weighted

+***

+How are AWS Lambda functions triggered?
+- Events

+ supported event sources for AWS Lambda? :

+ - S3
+ - DynamoDB

+ ***
+Which of the below are valid use cases for using AWS services to implement real-time auditing? (choose 2)

+- Amazon Inspector
+- AWS Lambda scan log files

+***
+What billing timeframes are available for Amazon EC2 on-demand instances? (choose 2)

+- per hour
+- per second

+***
+How can you enable access to AWS accounts using credentials from an on-premise corporate directory?
+- Federation using IAM

+***
+Which of the below are components that can be configured in the VPC section of the AWS management console? (choose 2)

+- EndPoints

+- Subnetns